You can change the default background by adding a \_ISO\MyBackground.bmp.gz or MyBackground.bmp file or by modifying the \_ISO\MyE2B.cfg file.

-To have a different background for a sub-menu, you must first set-up E2B so that the Main menu background will always be re-loaded when the Main menu is displayed - otherwise the previous menu background will be displayed.
+To have a different background for a sub-menu, you must first set-up E2B so that the Main menu background will always be re-loaded when the Main menu is displayed - otherwise when you return to the Main menu, the menu background from the previous menu will still be displayed.

 1 Make a new file at \_ISO\MAINMENU\$$$$CONFIG\CONFIG.mnu

-2 Add a background image (splashimage) command, you can also add other commands such as colour commands (if required), etc. to the CONFIG.mnu file - e.g.
+2 Add a background image (splashimage) command, you can also add other commands such as color commands (if required), etc. to the CONFIG.mnu file - e.g.

 Example 1: Place Aliums.bmp.gz file is in same folder as CONFIG.mnu file ($HOME$ = path of the .mnu file)